UKAEA-Edge-Code/VANTAGE-Reactions/docs/sphinx/source/overview/reactions.rst

 is the particle weight.
 All normalisation is set in the constructor (see the example).
 The rate is assumed to evolve some quantity :math:`q`, and requires the knowledge of the normalisation of that quantity.
-For example, if evolving the weight it should be left at 1.0 while if evolving a background energy field (e.g. providing an energy source) it would require the normalisation of the energy density.
+For example, if evolving the weight it should be left at 1.0 while if evolving a background energy field (e.g. providing an energy source) it would require the normalisation of the energy density (see below for the assumed normalisation in case of built-in kernels).

 #.
 Example: